shirish93/NepaliNumbers/README.md

-All Nepali Numbers Ever
+Every Nepali Number
 =======================
-Inspired by [this Twitter account posting Finnish numbers] (https://twitter.com/everyfinnishno), this is a python bot that lists all Nepali numbers.
+Inspired by [this Twitter account posting Finnish numbers] (https://twitter.com/everyfinnishno), this is a python bot that lists every Nepali Number

 ##ToDo: